-ELECTION OF DIRECTOR
+ELECTION OF DIRECTORS

 The Company's Certificate of Incorporation provides that the Board of Directors shall be divided into three classes, such classes to be as nearly equal in number as possible.
-On January 3, 1995, in accordance with provisions of the Agreement and Plan of Merger dated October 5, 1994 (as amended) (the "Merger Agreement") by and among the Company, HMM Corporation (a wholly owned subsidiary of the Company) and Harlan Electric Company ("Harlan"), the Board of Directors amended the bylaws of the Company to provide that the number of directors which shall constitute the whole Board of Directors be increased from four to five and elected Mr. John M. Harlan as a Class I director to become the fifth director of the Company.
+On January 3, 1995, in accordance with provisions of the Agreement and Plan of Merger dated October 5, 1994, (as amended) (the "Merger Agreement") by and among the Company, HMM Corporation (a wholly owned subsidiary of the Company) and Harlan Electric Company ("Harlan"), the Board of Directors amended the bylaws of the Company to provide that the number of directors which shall constitute the whole Board of Directors be increased from four to five and elected Mr. John M. Harlan as a Class I director to become the fifth director of the Company.
 Mr. Harlan was re-elected by stockholders at the 1996 annual meeting of stockholders.
-The Board of Directors currently consists of two Class I directors (whose terms expire at the 1999 annual meeting of stockholders), two Class II directors (whose terms shall expire at the 2000 Annual Meeting) and one Class III director (whose term expires at the Annual Meeting).
+The Board of Directors currently consists of two Class II directors (whose terms expire at the 2000 annual meeting of stockholders) and one Class III director (whose term expires at the 2001 annual meeting of stockholders).

-The Board of Directors has nominated Mr. Charles M. Brennan III for election as a Class III director at the Annual Meeting.
-Mr. Brennan is the incumbent Class III director.
-It is intended that shares represented by properly executed proxies will be voted at the Annual Meeting, in the absence of contrary instructions, for the election of Mr. Brennan as the Class III director.
-Should Mr. Brennan be unavailable for election for any reason, such proxies will be voted for a substitute nominated by the Board of Directors.
+The Board of Directors has nominated Messrs.
+William G. Brown and John M. Harlan for election as Class I directors at the Annual Meeting.
+Messrs.
+Brown and Harlan are the incumbent Class I directors.
+It is intended that shares represented by properly executed proxies will be voted at the Annual Meeting, in the absence of contrary instructions, for the election of Mr. Brown and Mr. Harlan as the Class I directors.
+Should either Mr. Brown or Mr. Harlan be unavailable for election for any reason, such proxies will be voted for a substitute or substitutes nominated by the Board of Directors.